vpayno/exercism-workspace/go/list-ops/listops-doc.md

 import "listops"
 ```

-Package listops is a library of list utility functions\.
+Package listops is a library of list utility functions.

 ## Index